 While well-supported by empirical data, the seed size-seed number trade-off does not consider energy invested in accessory tissues, leading us to hypothesize two related trade-offs.
 First, we suggest plants, relative to their size, should invest a fixed amount of energy maturing ovules to the point of pollination, generating a trade-off between pollen-attraction costs and the number of ovules that are displayed to pollinators (Figure 1b).
 Species with higher pollen-attraction costs will inevitably produce fewer ovules.
 Second, we hypothesize that plants, again relative to their size, display a trade-off between total reproductive costs and seed count (Figure 1b).
 This trade-off is similar to the seed size-seed count trade-off, but includes all of a plants reproductive energy expenditures to construct a seed, not just the seed weight itself.
 Both trade-offs are predicted to have a slope = -1, but the pollen-attraction costs – ovules at point of pollination trade-off should have a higher intercept, since seed set is <1.
 These are two independent trade-offs, each simply showing there exists a fixed pool of energy to spend.
 Species variation in seedset, the ratio of seed count to ovule count, provides the link between these two trade-offs – and is itself one of the axes in the trade-off described below.

 The pollen attraction-seed provisioning versus seed set trade-off: Haig & Westoby (1988) developed a conceptual model for the relative allocation of energy to different reproductive tissues, dividing the total energy investment per seed between the costs of attracting pollen versus the cost of provisioning pollinated ovules.
 Their simple model makes several predictions, including that plants 1) produce excess ovules and flowers to optimize seed production across a population and across time, 2) face a trade-off between pollen attraction and embryo provisioning, and 3) allocate just enough to pollen-attracting tissues to ensure pollination of the number of ovules they are able to provision on average.
-This initial model has since been extended to use the proportion of energy invested in pollen attraction versus seed provisioning tissues to predict seed set across species (Rosenheim et al. 2014; Burd 2016; Rosenheim et al. 2016).
+This initial model has since been extended to use the proportion of energy invested in pollen attraction versus seed provisioning tissues to predict seed set across species (Rosenheim et al. 2014, 2016; Burd 2016).
 The models, supported by empirical data, indicate that species with relatively low pollen-attraction costs (in their studies, defined as successful and discarded costs) should produce a greater excess of ovules, relative to what they are able to provision, manifested as lower seedset.

 This axis of variation accords with the parental optimist-parental pessimist strategy continuum (Mock & Forbes 1995; Burd 2008; Rosenheim et al. 2014).
 A parental optimist is defined as a species that overproduces ovules, relatively few of which mature in an average year due to limited resource supply.
 Such a species is forever “optimistic” that it will have higher-than-average provisioning resources and overproduces ovules should environmental conditions be unusually favourable.
 Since an optimist discards so many ovules – both pollinated and unpollinated – it must reduce the cost of producing a single pollinator-ready ovule.
 The alternative, a species with proportionally higher pollen-attraction costs should display parental pessimism: an underproduction of ovules, with embryo number limiting seed production in many years, often as a result of pollen limitation.